KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### glTF asset considerations

 The extension affects the output of the entire glTF asset, all scenes and nodes, included in a file that is using this extension.
-The current rendered scene shall be output using the displaymapping declared by this extension whenever the usecase is relevant, for instance a renderer targeting a display at interactive framerates.
+The current rendered scene shall be output using the transfer function declared by this extension whenever the usecase is relevant, for instance a renderer targeting a display at interactive framerates.

 Visualization of multiple glTF assets using this extension is supported and will produce a normative result.